 Our secret...Get in the first car of the plane train to be in front of the crowd.
 Baggage claim is so far away from Concourse A that our bags are actually waiting for us when we arrive.

-Once you arrive in Atlanta and if it is you final destination you will most likely at some point need the Sky Tram.
+If Atlanta is your final destination you will most likely at some point need the Sky Tram.
 Atlanta has one of our least favorite things, off-property rental car pick up.
-It is its own huge facility off-site that you have to board the Sky Tram to get to (unless you want to spend the money to take an Uber).
+It is a huge facility off-site that you have to board the Sky Tram to get to (unless you want to spend the money to take an Uber).

 Our secret…We only use priority pick up with our rental car company, so we do not have to wait in lines.
 If you don’t belong to any car rental company rewards program, pick the one(s) you use a lot and join.